 Join the fun as we color Easter eggs and decoupage them, make a 3D frog card, a Dutch windmill ornament and a hot air balloon ornament with a sweet treat inside.
 Refreshments served.
 Location: Classroom Bldg.
 Deadline March 20th.
 Pre-registration & pre-payment required.

 The art of needle punching is a craft technique of looping yarn, floss, or ribbon in a pattern through fabric.
 The looping gives the pattern a rug like appearance.
 Needle punching is used to embroider items, create wall hangings, ornaments, pillows, rugs, and other décor and crafts.
-Come to Pennypacker Mills on Saturday, March 25, 2017 from 12:00pm to 3:00pm in the Classroom Building where you'll work with Betsy Smyth, an experienced instructor who will guide you through the steps to create a beautiful miniature work of art.
+Come to Pennypacker Mills on Saturday, April 14 in the Classroom Building where you'll work with Betsy Smyth, an experienced instructor who will guide you through the steps to create a beautiful miniature work of art.